-Spend some time thinking about whether there are businesses in your community that you can work with on a partnership deal.
+Spend some time thinking about whether there are businesses in your community you can partner with.
 When approaching them:

-- Be willing to walk away if you can’t negotiate a fair and mutually profitable opportunity
+- Be ready to walk away if you can’t arrange a fair and mutually profitable opportunity.

 Just like when you’re hiring employees, place trust at a premium.
 You can always ask their existing or past partners whether they were happy with a recent joint venture or cross-promotional experience.